 - Short-term impacts.
 To what extent did Opening Doors programs improve short-term effects on education, health, civic engagement, and personal development outcomes?
 Education outcomes examined include semester-to-semester persistence, credits earned, and academic performance.

-The second phase of the evaluation, which will take place from 2010 through 2013, is examining the long-term education impacts and costs of two Opening Doors programs: learning communities at Kingsborough Community College and a program for probationary students at Chaffey College.
+The second phase of the evaluation is currently under way and is examining the long-term education impacts and costs of two Opening Doors programs: learning communities at Kingsborough Community College and a program for probationary students at Chaffey College.

 - Cost.
 How much did the program cost?
 What is the cost-effectiveness of the program, given its impacts on participants?